Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 ### Project Details
-Here is a detailed walkthrough of the scope of work and the high-level overview of how integration would look along with some sample walkthrough videos
+Here is a detailed walkthrough of the scope of work and a high-level overview of how integration would look along with some sample walkthrough videos

 #### Onboarding for Mintbase Users and Creators - Support for Mintbase Wallet and Login with Near
-With the support for Near and Mintbase Wallet(post-launch), any creator looking to tap into Near would be use
+With the support for Near and Mintbase Wallet(post-launch), any creator looking to tap into Near would use
 ![Login/SignUp Flow](https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/a8c7a753-b1cb-4516-86b8-bae41604c67c)